IIBF BFM Module B: Risk Management

 "No risk, no reward.
 No reward, no profit."
 Healthy risk-taking within safety parameters is the absolute essence of banking.

-Risk vs Opportunity: Risks are events that cause effects on objectives.
-While negative effects are risks, positive effects represent opportunities.
+Defining the Distinction: Risks are events that cause effects on objectives.
+While negative effects are categorized as risks, positive effects represent opportunities.
+Risk Enough to Succeed.

 Credit Risk Essentials